Childhood Syndromes and Disorders

 Acrocallosal syndrome (ACLS)

-This rare disease is a genetic condition which was first identified in 1970 by Dr. Schnizel.
+The acrocallosal syndrome is a rare genetic condition that was first identified in 1970 by Dr. Schnizel.
 Since then there have been just 25 cases diagnosed worldwide to date.
-It is a syndrome which affects the development of the brain, and intellectual disability is a defining feature of it.
-The syndrome is an inherited condition and due to the severity of its symptoms, it is usually identified at birth.
-This syndrome is also known as: ACS Hallux Duplication; Postaxial Polydactyly; And Absence Of Corpus Callosum Schinzel Acrocallosal Syndrome; Schinzel syndrome
+It is a syndrome that affects the development of the brain, and intellectual disability is a defining feature of it.
+The syndrome is an inherited condition […]

 Read more